orfeio/orfeio/rsafd.md

     ```
     conda create -y -n Renv tensorflow keras jupyter r-irkernel
     ```
+    {: .warning }
+    This step requires conda to resolve a complex set of dependencies such that each requested software component can install.
+This short list should take tens of minutes, not hours.
+If you're having trouble, try the [Alternative Environment Creation Method](#alternative-environment-creation-method) and then return to complete the remaining steps.

 7. Activate the Renv environment.
     ```
     conda activate Renv